ja2015/docker-mediawiki/README.md

 # docker-mediawiki
-MediaWiki Docker image / With Additional Extension - MobileFrontend, UserMerge, VisualEditor -
+MediaWiki Docker image / With Additional Extension
 .htaccess is enabled.
 set the volume like below